About

 John Philip Newell is the one who opened my eyes and heart to Celtic Christianity which lives beyond Rome, original sin and a denouncement of nature.
 I've been in numerous in-person workshops with him and love him to pieces.

-John O'Donohue.
-All of his work is balm for the soul.
+All of John O'Donohue's work is balm for the soul.
 Pure and simple.

-Church of the Wild: How Nature Invites Us into the Sacred by Victoria Loorz was music to my ears and inspired me to start Wild Church Denver.
+Church of the Wild: How Nature Invites Us into the Sacred by Victoria Loorz was music to my ears and inspired me to start Wild Church Denver which is on hiatus while I serve UU Ministry for Earth.

 Peter Levine and Staci Haines help me develop somatic awareness and practices.